foundation29org/collaborare_client/Readme.md

 # Project Summary: CollaboRARE

-CollaboRARE appears to be an Angular-based web application focused on rare diseases.
+CollaboRARE is an Angular-based web application focused on rare diseases.
 The project aims to create a collaborative platform for sharing and validating information about rare conditions.
 Here's an overview of its key components and features:

 ## Angular Framework:
 - The project is built using Angular, currently on version 14.2.0.